Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

+- He has homered in 11.1% of his games this season, and 2.8% of his chances at the plate.

-- Suzuki has picked up an RBI in 32.7% of his games this season, with more than one RBI in 9.3% of his games.
-He has also driven in three or more runs in three contests.
+- In 35 games this year (32.4%), Suzuki has picked up an RBI, and in 10 of those games (9.3%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.